josbmenm/Aven/ReadMe.md

 ### Aven Cloud

-The database layer helps you manage several sources of data, handles real-time data syncronization, and supports user authentication and permissions (coming soon).
+The database abstraction is a set of loosly-coupled modules to connect to databases, perform authentication and validation, and compute derived data from source documents.

 ### Aven Navigation